storj/docs/app/node/faq/check-logs/page.md

 {% /tab %}

-{% tab label="Docker for Linux/macOS" %}
+{% tab label="Docker for Linux or macOS" %}

-For CLI Linux and MacOS install, if you have redirected your logs to a file, please use your preferred editor to view the contents of the log file.
+For CLI Linux and MacOS install, if you have redirected your logs to a file, please use your preferred editor to view the contents of the log file, or in your terminal:

-Or your terminal:

 ```linux
 cat /path/to/the/log/file.log

 ```

 {% /tab %}